MicrosoftEdge/MicrosoftEdge-Documentation/README.md

 _________________________

 Horizontal rules are available to use.
-Would suggest using sparingly to keep things from getting overly cluttered with lines.
+We would suggest using them sparingly to keep things from getting overly cluttered with lines.
 Do not use horizontal rules consecutively with heading tags; some of them are already styled with lines for visual hierarchy.

 ## Displaying code